 First, you will need to position your tongue drum correctly.
 Being circular, it’s not immediately apparent, and there is NO correct way of placing it, but you will find to make things much easier, ensuring the lowest note is nearest your body will help.

 By putting the lowest note nearest you, you will know that progressing up the notes, will be a simple left-right matter forward and around the drum.

 Let’s call the lowest note, the largest tongue #1 – then working up the size of notes, in your mind consider the next #2, and the next #3 and so on.

 Some tongue drums come with note stickers, usually numbered stickers you can place on the tongues to help identify them when you begin playing.

 If you think they will help you remember, especially if there is also an instruction book with some basic tunes to play, then, by all means, add them.
 They will not affect the sound to a degree that will be detrimental.

 If, however, you feel you can see and memorize where the 8 or more notes are, then have a go, you should be fine.

 When receiving your tongue drum, it should be tuned perfectly.
 If you have a good ear, you can play around the notes, progressing in pitch as you go and spot any notes that sound off.
 Again, if this is the case, you should check for visual damage, and if you are not happy with the tuning, have it returned and replaced with another drum.

-If you are not sure about the tuning, there are tuning apps available on mobile phones, or you can purchase inexpensive digital tuning devices on amazon, which will accurately inform you, by playing each note, if they are exactly on pitch or slightly off.
+Suppose you are not sure about the tuning.
+In that case, there are tuning apps available on mobile phones, or you can purchase inexpensive digital tuning devices on amazon, which will accurately inform you, by playing each note, if they are precisely on the pitch or slightly off.